spyren/Mecrisp-Cube/sdcard/man/words.md

 ```
 Words           Stack Comment   Description

-emit?           ( -- f )        Ready to send a character ?
+emit            ( c -- )        Emits a character
-key?            ( -- f )        Checks if a key is waiting
+emit?           ( -- f )        Ready to send a character
 key             ( -- c )        Waits for and fetches the pressed key
-emit            ( c -- )        Emits a character
+key?            ( -- f )        Checks if a key is waiting

-hook-emit?      ( -- a- )       Hooks for redirecting terminal IO on the fly
+hook-emit       ( -- a- )       Hooks for redirecting terminal IO on the fly
-hook-key?       ( -- a- )
+hook-emit?      ( -- a- )
 hook-key        ( -- a- )
-hook-emit       ( -- a- )
+hook-key?       ( -- a- )

-serial-emit?    ( -- f )        Serial interface terminal routines as default communications
+serial-emit     ( c -- )        Emits a character to the serial tx buffer
-serial-key?     ( -- f )
+serial-emit?    ( -- f )        Ready to send a characters to the serial tx buffer
-serial-key      ( -- c )        Waits for and fetches the pressed key
+serial-key      ( -- c )        Waits for and fetches character drom the serial rx buffer
-serial-emit     ( c -- )        Emits a character
+serial-key?     ( -- f )        Checks if a character is in the serial rx buffer

-hook-pause      ( -- a- )       Hook for a multitasker
+hook-pause      ( -- a- )       Hook for a multitasker, default 1 osDelay
-pause           ( -- ) 	    Task switch, none for default
+pause           ( -- ) 	    	Task switch, use hook-pause
 ```

 ### Character Manipulation